 In the morning you can ascend on the mountain Hum (585m) and give yourself a rewarding view over the islands we are about to visit today.
 If you are lucky, you can see all the way to Italy, and find out why Vis was such a strategic military point through the history.
 You can also take a water taxi to visit the famous "Blue Cave" on the island Biševo.
 Your skipper can recommend the agency that can give you a nice tour.

 In the afternoon we sail around Vis and admire the southern part of sky-high cliffs only to reach Pakleni Islands near Hvar for a nice swim.
 Overnight in Sv.
 Nedjelja village and dock by a spectacullar family-owned restaurant.
 Wine tasting in the underwater celler is something you can't miss.

 The freshest seafood which is caught daily by local fishermen and delivered to the restaurant is prepared by the finest Dalmatian recepies.
 A romatic dinner with the sunset over the water is an impressive site.

 Thursday (Šolta, Paradise bay - Overnight)

 In the morning a nice ascend on the highest peak in Hvar, St. Nikola (626m) before we set sail to the "green island" of olta.
 This hidden gem is usually off-the route itinerary for many sailors.
-Such a pity, since it has so much to offer: Intact nature and, secluded coves, pine dense forrests, ancient ethno villages and and well known hospitality of the local people.
+Such a pity, since it has so much to offer: Intact nature, secluded coves, pine dense forrests, picturesque villages and and well-known hospitality of the local settelers

 Traditionally produced olive oil and world-famous honey are the highlights that you will experience in one of the family-run eco village taverns only a 20-minute walk from our boat.
 However, the menu offer here is endless.
 You can choose grilled fresh vegetables or squid, tagliatelle with scampi or lobster and various specialties from meat.
 A must-try is octopus or lamb "under the bell".